 About the Workbook:

-About the CD-ROM:
+About the MEANINGFUL ACTIVITY ASSESSMENT:

 In order to help us on our journey away from institutional care and towards person-directed care, we've developed a list of Principles of Excellence to consider adopting, following, hanging up in your office for all staff to see.
 These challenge us to rise higher, treat getting to know someone with utmost honor, turn the assessment process into a more normal "chit chat" than filling out a form, and get to know someone "over coffee" rather than "over a form."

 We now include an additional “crosswalk” tool that will bring the information in this book up to date.
 Whenever you see a CMS regulation tag number, just use the crosswalk to quickly locate the new tag number, should you need it.